 Breakfast burritos are very simple to prepare and if you setup an assembly line, you can whip up a bunch ahead of time to freeze for a fast, convenient breakfast.

 Here’s how you make them…you’ll also find filling ideas and more tips at the bottom of this page.

-Basic Cheese & Egg
+Basic With Cheese

 How Many Eggs To Use:

-Wrap each burrito in wax paper then refrigerate to have the next day (or two), just stick them in the microwave for about a minute to heat.
+Wrap each finished burrito in wax paper then refrigerate to have the next day (or two), just stick them in the microwave for about a minute to heat.

 For convenience and quick meals, try making a bunch ahead of time to freeze.
 First prepare the burritos then allow to cool.
 Wrap them in wax paper and lay singly on a cookie sheet (don’t stack them).
 Stick in the freezer and once frozen, stack them inside a container or freezer bag and store in the freezer.
-Take burritos out as needed, unwrap the paper loosely then heat in the microwave until hot (2 to 3 minutes approximately).
+Take them out as needed, unwrap the paper loosely then heat in the microwave until hot (2 to 3 minutes approximately).
 If you want to take them out the night before to thaw in the refrigerator first–that works too.

 Using Up Leftovers:

 If you already have leftover ham or sausage on hand and plan on preparing a bunch of burritos to freeze, don’t bother reheating the meat.
 Just make up the eggs and veggies you want, toss in the cold meat to mix it up well then fill the tortillas.

 Another easy way to fill them is to layer each cooked food item in the tortilla then fold it up (instead of mixing them all up and heating together).